whistlegraph/aesthetic-computer/README.txt

   - [x] Fix blanking chat.
   - [x] A successfull login should broadcast to all other thumbnails and trigger a refresh - same with logging out!

+*** annoyances from demos ***
+- [] first set handle shouldnt be added to history
+- [] Make sure `source anything.lisp` works.
+- [?]
+Reinstall x11 server on windows 11.
+- [] Single unbroken chat messages with no whitespace longer than a line are missing the single space gap after the username.
+- [] update privacy policy

 *** ios day ***
 - [] Implement this in the iOS app: https://stackoverflow.com/a/71678197